mikeakohn/naken_asm/docs/simulating.md

 Simulating
 ==========
-The simulator (as of the writing of this file only MSP430, AVR8, and 6502 is supported) allows the user to show how their program will run.
+The simulator (not all CPUs are supported) allows the user to show how their program will run.
 It gives a view of all the registers and how many CPU cycles have passed, along with the current instruction that executed and the next few in memory.
 To test the simulation, after assembling launchpad.asm type:

     ./naken_util launchpad_blink.hex
     speed 1